dashingsoft/dashingsoft.github.io/pyarmor/docs/en/user/tutorials.rst

 Let's create one comple project, include one script `jsontool.py` and package `tomjson`, but no `fibo.py` and path `venv`::

-  $ pyarmor init --clean --src . --exclude fibo.py --exclude venv
+  $ pyarmor init --clean --src . -r 2 --exclude fibo.py --exclude venv

-Because there is no :option:`--entry`, :option:`--module` and :option:`--package`, so pyarmor will search all the files and paths in the :option:`--src`, all of them except in the excludes will be added into the project.
+Pyarmor will search all the files and paths in the :option:`--src`, all of them except in the excludes will be added into the project.

 Check the project items::